novonordisk-research/ProcessOptimizer/README.md

 - Remember to `pip install twine` if running in a new virtual env.
 (You might also have to `pip install wheel`)
 - Run `python setup.py sdist bdist_wheel`
 - Run `python -m twine upload dist/*` (make sure that /dist only contains relevant version)
-- (Remember that pypi has changed the way it handles credentials, you might have to state username: __token__ and then use your token value (incl pypi-prefix) as password.
+- (Remember that pypi has changed the way it handles credentials, you might have to state username: [dunderscore]token[dunderscore] and then use your token value (incl pypi-prefix) as password.
 As stated here https://pypi.org/help/#apitoken